 The trend toward totalitarian group-speak has always been enticing.
 Sadly, even in this enlightened age of instant information and communication, those with the power to control what others know and believe have taken the bait.
 It’s so convenient.
 It must be hard to resist and easy to rationalize.

-Most people instinctively cheer whatever supports their world view, but when will they come to realize that things can change, and they themselves could be silenced and shunned by the same powers they now applaud?
+Most people instinctively cheer whatever supports their world view, but when will they come to realize that things can change, and they themselves could be silenced and shunned by the same power structures they now applaud?

 And don’t the internet inquisitors realize that suppressing alternate views is just wrong?
 Shouldn’t this be obvious?
 Are they blind to the consequences, or are they just heartless powerbrokers?
 Is there another possible answer?